MiDiTeS/IntroToRforLinguistics01/Module_4/03_tagging.md

                           doc_id = base$Title) %>% as.data.frame()
 ```

-## Which are the more frequent verbs?
+## Which are the most frequent verbs?

 ```r